expressjs/expressjs.com/4x/en/api/app-engine.md

 Register the given template engine `callback` as `ext`.

 By default, Express will `require()` the engine based on the file extension.
-For example if you try to render a "foo.jade" file Express will invoke the following internally, and cache the `require()` on subsequent calls to increase performance.
+For example, if you try to render a "foo.jade" file, Express invokes the following internally, and caches the `require()` on subsequent calls to increase performance.

 ```js
 app.engine('jade', require('jade').__express);
 ```

-For engines that do not provide `.__express` out of the box - or if you wish to "map" a different extension to the template engine you may use this method.
-For example mapping the EJS template engine to ".html" files:
+Use this method for engines that do not provide `.__express` out of the box, or if you wish to "map" a different extension to the template engine.

+For example, to map the EJS template engine to ".html" files:

 ```js
 app.engine('html', require('ejs').renderFile);